Dodge Charger Insurance Rates

 Rates are averaged for all Dodge Charger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Getting lower rates on car insurance consists of being safe and accident-free, having above-average credit, not filing small claims, and dropping full coverage on older vehicles.
-Compare prices every other policy renewal by getting rate quotes from direct insurance companies, and also from insurance agencies where you live.
+Getting lower rates on auto insurance takes being a low-risk driver, having a good credit score, not filing small claims, and dropping full coverage on older vehicles.
+Comparison shop at least every other year by getting rate quotes from direct insurance companies, and also from your local independent and exclusive agents.

 - Increasing physical damage deductibles can save approximately $600 each year